fcas/determined/docs/reference/deploy/master-config-reference.rst

 ``default_namespace``
 ---------------------

 Optional.
-The default namespace where Determined will deploy Pods and ConfigMaps, if the workspace is not bound to a particular namespace.
+Specifies the default namespace where Determined will deploy Pods and ConfigMaps if the workspace is not bound to a specific namespace.

 .. _master-config-reference-max-slots-per-pod: